DN6/diffusers-video-experiments/README.md

 pip install -r requirements.txt
 ```

-### Run Script
+### Run Inference Script

-The hybrid video script uses an SDXL model with LCM-LoRA for fast inference.
+The hybrid video script uses an [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) with the option of using [LCM-LoRA](https://huggingface.co/latent-consistency/lcm-lora-sdxl) for fast inference.
 It requires a source video and a text prompt.

 Run the script with the default settings using the following command: